If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “How?”
 Apricot asks.

 “I don’t know.
 I was hoping Shiori would help… he might not seem like it but, he is strong.
-I kind of figured he would not be around so I… had an idea of my own.
+I kind of figured he would not be around so I, had an idea of my own.
 It would be a lot easier with you two.
 Junko please help me.”
 Cortez says.

 Junko stretches her posture.
 “I am listening.”

 Cortez pulls out a vile with some kind of putty substance in it.
 “I got this, it’s called Lyiatris, I use it to break into places.
 A dot of it can blow a lock off.”
 Cortez gaze looks away from Apricot.
 “But this tube of it can really do damage.
 I got one cell phone on me and a burner.
 So I need one more.
 I would need a few wires, any wires would do.
 So like, I can rig up a few bombs from this.
 Three.
 The tunnel down there is long.
-So like, we can string like the bombs along a line.
+So like, we can string the bombs along a line.
 Three of them fairly spaced apart but not too spaced apart.
 Use a group call to detonate all of them at once when he is in the middle.
 It should collapse the walls around him trapping him.
 We need kindling because we want him to burn.”
 Apricot grimaces hearing the gory details of Cortez’s plan.
 “I figure if he is burned to ash he won’t be able to reform.
 Like old troll legends.”

 Apricot nods her head.
 “Why not just light him on fire?”
+Her stomach turned at how casually she came up with such a terrible suggestion.

 “Well, trapping him will not allow him to get out of the flames.
 So… he will die for sure.”
 Cortez says looking at the ground.

 Junko looks at the tube.
 “Will it be strong enough to do that?
-Those walls are solid concrete.”
+Those walls are solid concrete.” she says aloud.

 “I hope.”
 Cortez turns to look away.
 “I am not sure though.
 I will act as bate.
 Have him chase me.
 So, what I need you two to do is wait here while I scavenge the parts.”